 Sometimes the mangroves arm closes up and we have to paddle hard to get through – very much like explorers!

-We head back towards Rhyll with arms and quads starting to tire.
+We head back towards Rhyll with our arms and quads starting to tire.

 Kayaking Rhyll Inlet is not a breeze!